BCDevOps/devops-platform-workshops/101-lab/content/16_templates.md

 In this section, we'll create a template that includes all of the objects we've created for our rocketchat application and mongo database.

+You may find it helpful to install a tool such as [Visual Studio Code](https://code.visualstudio.com/) to help work through this section of the lab.

 ## Get the YAML

 We can use the `oc get` command to gather the YAML files that represent our OpenShift commands and their configuration.
 We need to collect the YAML for a variety of objects.
 After replacing [username] we can do this with the following command: